AliSakr20081972/database-engine/docs/overview.md

 # Project Overview

 This repository contains a minimal educational database engine written in C.
-The goal is to provide a small code base that illustrates fundamental components of a storage engine such as fixed-size pages and a very simple SQL parser.
+The code illustrates fundamental components of a storage engine such as fixed-size pages and a tiny SQL tokenizer.
+Additional demonstration modules include a small query planner and executor, a basic thread pool and a simple user authentication system.

 ## Directory Structure

 - `src/` - Source files for the demo program.
   - `storage/` - Page abstraction for reading and writing fixed-size buffers.
   - `parser/` - Tiny tokenizer for a subset of SQL.
+  - `planner/` - Very small query planner producing simple plan structures.
+  - `executor/` - Executes query plans over in-memory tables.
+  - `thread/` - Minimal thread pool implementation.
+  - `security/` - Simple user account handling.
 - `include/` - Public headers.
 - `Makefile` - Build script for the `db` demo executable.